Waning Gibbous on

 Moon before descending node

-11 days after ascending node on 20 September 2012 at 12:54 in ♏ Scorpio.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 4 October 2012 at 05:15 in ♉ Taurus.
+11 days after ascending node on 20 September 2012 at 12:54 in ♏ Scorpio the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 4 October 2012 at 05:15 in ♉ Taurus.

 Moon before northern standstill

-10 days since the previous standstill on 22 September 2012 at 00:11 in ♐ Sagittarius when the Moon has reached South declination of ∠-21.135°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠21.024° at the point of next northern standstill on 6 October 2012 at 01:40 in ♊ Gemini.
+10 days since the last southern standstill on 22 September 2012 at 00:11 in ♐ Sagittarius when the Moon has reached South declination of ∠-21.135° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠21.024° at the point of next northern standstill on 6 October 2012 at 01:40 in ♊ Gemini.

 Syzygy in 13 days